San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 Routes:

-- Coastal path to Hondarribia: 20 km each way, mostly flat, dedicated bike path
+- Coastal path to Hondarribia: 20 km each way, mostly flat, dedicated bike path.
+Follow the Paseo Marítimo east.

-- Oiarzun Valley: Follow the river inland through green countryside
+- Oiarzun Valley: Follow the Oiarzun River inland through green countryside.
+15 km one way.

-- Jaizkibel mountain: Challenging climb above Hondarribia with panoramic views
+- Jaizkibel mountain: Challenging climb above Hondarribia with panoramic views.
+12 km, 600m elevation gain.
+Not for beginners.

 Festivals and Events

-- Highlights: Red carpet premieres, outdoor screenings on Kursaal terraces
+- Highlights: Red carpet premieres, outdoor screenings on Kursaal terraces, industry panels

 Semana Grande / Aste Nagusia (August)